Wire Harness Assembly

 WesBell Wire Harness Assembly Manufacturing Process

 Once our equipment cuts the wire, crimps the terminals and semi-strips the insulation, our assemblers will follow customer data sheets in order to construct the complete wire harness assembly.
 We use various materials such as plastic zip ties, heat shrink tubing, plastic housing, clamps, expandable sleeving and solder.
 We also have numerous tooling products such as hand tools, hydraulic tools, foot pedal-operated tools and various wire cutters.
-Our ISO 9001 QMS has processes and procedures in place to manage risk associated with creating assembly jobs that require first article approvals, quality checks throughout the assembly process and final quality control signatures from management before shipping.
+Our processes and procedures in place to manage risk associated with creating assembly jobs that require first article approvals, quality checks throughout the assembly process and final inspection signature from management before shipping.

 Quality Management throughout the Assembly Process

-Most wire harness services have multiple processes that each need to meet specifications in order to be approved by the quality manager and customer.
-Our traveler package has a Quality Inspection Report that needs to be signed by each assembler after each process is complete.
+Our assembly process has a Quality Inspection Report that needs to be signed by each assembler after each process is complete.
 The assembler needs to sign the sheet and have a manager sign the sheet after both of them have measured and approved the accurate dimensions.
 It’s like using spell check, rereading, and then having a peer proofread in order to minimize errors.
-Lastly, there is a final check completed by the quality manager to assure that the entire wire harness meets the exact needs of the customer.
+Lastly, there is a final check completed by the manager to assure that the entire wire harness meets the exact needs of the customer.

 Long Term Quality and Consistency